hanvkev/osn25_AROT_RET/README.md

 # AROT and RET Prediction Code

-The following files have been used for the paper *Predicting Arrival Runway Occupancy Time and Rapid Exit Taxiway Selection from OpenSky Data* presented at the **13th OpenSky Network Symposium** in Norrköping, Sweden, November 6–7, 2025.
+The following files have been used for the paper *Prediction of Arrival Runway Occupancy Time and Exit Taxiway Using ADS-B Trajectories* presented at the **13th OpenSky Network Symposium** in Norrköping, Sweden, November 6–7, 2025.

 ## Files